 Many a dog owner dreams of bringing their beloved furry friend along with them on their future outdoor adventures.
 But letting your dog in on the action requires a little bit of planning and foresight if things are to go off without a hitch.

-In this article, we’re going to help you on your way with 16 tips for backpacking with a dog from our team of canine-owning editorial staff and writers.
+In this article, we’re going to help you on your way with 16 tips from our team of canine-owning editorial staff and writers.
 Our tips cover everything from gear selection and creating a dog-friendly campsite to hydration and ensuring your dog’s safety.

 Ready to get those human-and-hound adventures underway?
 Let’s do it!